millisom/GluGuide/RUPTestPlan.md

   - **>20 (Very High):** Strong candidate for immediate refactoring to simplify control flow.

 - **Goal & Threshold:**
-  - **Flag:** Any function/method with CC > 10.
+  - **Flag:** Functions/methods with the highest CC value.
-  - **Refactoring target:** Reduce CC by at least 30% in the selected modules.
+  - **Refactoring target:** Reduce CC of 2 chosen files (one frontend, one backend) by at least 30% in the selected modules.

 - **Measurement:**
-  - Reported automatically by SonarCloud on each build.
+  - Reported automatically by SonarCloud through **sonarcloud.io**.
-  - Real-time warnings in Cursor/VS Code via SonarLint.
-  - “Before” and “After” screenshots captured in Appendix B.
+  - “Before” and “After” screenshot captured in Appendix B.

 ---